This annual list of the best chocolate/candy franchises was revised and updated on April 14, 2021.

 Unlike the other companies on this list, chocolates are not the primary focus, but just one category of product among its huge array of handmade Southern sweets.
 Franchisees can also add in ice cream and gelato to their stores if they desire.

-Founded in 1973 but franchising only since 2015, there are now 19 locations (two more than last year), of which 15 are company-owned and all are located in the US.
+Founded in 1973 but franchising only since 2015, there are now 19 locations, of which 13 are company-owned and all are located in the US.

 4. Schakolad Chocolate Factory

 Schakolad Chocolate Factory makes everything it sells fresh in each store location with an ambience that feels like the family-owned corner stores of yesteryear.
 The recipes come from the Schaked family of Argentina and three generations of chocolate making.

 Like other boutique chocolate and candy shops, this chain’s products are promoted as making great gifts for any occasion.
 They make a full range of chocolates and chocolate novelties, and will also create customized flavors for events, corporate gift giving, and special occasions.

 Founded by Edgar Schaked in Winter Park, Florida in 1995 and franchising since 1999, the number of locations has been declining in recent years from 29 in 2011 to the current total of nine as listed on the company website.